westford14/bayes_final_assignment/README.md

 ## Prior Selection and Model Analysis

-When we first worked with the data, we set priors akin to `normal(0, 10)` because we did not have many ideas of what the parameter effect sizes would be.
-Once we fit an initial model, we noticed that many of the parameters had effect sizes that were larger than our set standard deviation of `10`.
-To accomodate for this, we changed our priors to be wide `student_t(3, 0, 50)` distributions.
-These priors might be very wide, but we were justified in choosing these as our posterior distributions were then able to extend to very different areas of space (-60 in one example) [A more detailed analysis of this can be found in the poster presentation where we show the overlap of the posterior and prior density functions to show that our selection of priors was justified.].
-We decided to use the standard priors for the `sigma` and `Intercept` values as we did not have any prior knowledge of the data and could not find good literature to suggest a starting point there.
+We initially set weakly informative `normal(0, 10)` priors on the `β` coefficients, as we had no strong prior expectations about the size of their effects.
+However, after fitting an initial model, we observed that many of the effect sizes exceeded our set standard deviation of `10` and were thus constrained by the priors.
+To address this, we changed the priors to wider `student t(3, 0, 50)` priors.
+Although these priors seem quite diffuse, this choice was justified because it allowed the posterior distributions to extend to a wider range of values (-60 in one example).
+[A more detailed analysis of this can be found in the poster presentation where we show the overlap of the posterior and prior density functions to show that our selection of priors was justified.].
+We also decided to use the default priors of `brms` for the `sigma`, `intercept` and `smooth components` as we did not have any prior knowledge of these parameters and could not find good literature to inform starting priors.

-This is also coupled with us using non-standard parameters when we fit our `brm` model.
-We allowed the model to use `10,000` draws and warm-up for `5,000` of those draws.
-This was due to our seeing that the `R-hat` and `ESS` were not at ideal values on shorter chains, so we increased our chain size to `10,000` draws.
-To also mitigate this issue, we chose a larger `adapt_delta` size to ensure that our model samples more efficiently.
+This is also coupled with us using non-default parameters when we fit our `brm` model.
+The initial model showed poor convergence, indicated by a high `R-hat` statistic, low effective sample sizes (`ESS`), and a considerable amount of divergent transitions – all threatening the validity of our results.
+To improve convergence, we increased the number of iterations to `10,000` draws with `5,000` warmup draws and also set a smaller step size (`adapt_delta = 0.95`) to further ensure the robustness of our analysis.

 ### Maintainers